Blockchain based Resource Governance for Decentralized Web Environments: Conceptual Resource Governance Framework

 \subsubsection{Components of the Governance Ecosystem}

-We extend the typical decentralized model by including the \Compo{governance ecosystem}.
-The ecosystem hosts \Compo{resource indexing} and \Compo{policy governance} components whose multiple instances are able to immutably store data and metadata, execute procedures and communicate with all the nodes of the decentralized environment. \Cref{fig:governance_ecosystem} depicts a representation of the \Compo{governance ecosystem} whose components are described as follows.
+We extend the typical decentralized model by including the \Compo{governance ecosystem}, illustrated in \cref{fig:governance_ecosystem}.
+The ecosystem hosts the \Compo{resource indexing} and \Compo{policy governance} components, whose multiple instances are able to immutably store data and metadata, execute procedures, and communicate with all the nodes of the decentralized environment.

 \subsubsubsection{Policy governance}. \Compo{Policy governance} components provide shared \Compo{policy storage} in which data owners publish applicable usage policies associated with resources.
 Policies are uploaded and modified through the \Compo{policy manager} of the component.
 In addition to their storage capabilities, \Compo{policy governance} components are able to execute procedures for policy monitoring.
 This function is supported by the \Compo{monitoring manager} of the component, containing the logic to verify the compliance of the policies stored inside the \Compo{policy storage}.
 Therefore, nodes forward monitoring requests to the \Compo{monitoring manager} which keeps track of resource usage and detects any illicit behavior.